Privacy Settings

 • Edge Analytics: Edge Analytics refers to performing video analytics tasks directly on devices, such as cameras or network video recorders (NVRs).
 It does not require relying on cloud or centralized processing.
 It offers real-time data and reduces the need for high bandwidth communication.

-Real-time Vs Offline Video Analytics
+Real-time Vs Offline Video Processing

 • Offline Analytics: It involves post-processing and analyzing pre recorded video footage for tasks like forensic investigations and trend analysis.
 It allows for more in-depth analysis with longer processing times compared to real-time analysis.